 It’s Good Kitchen

-Tucked along Rachadamnoen Road near Wat Phra Singh, this popular Thai kitchen has earned a devoted following among both travellers and locals for the kind of authentic, carefully prepared food that keeps diners coming back day after day.
-Dishes like khao soi, pad thai, papaya salad, and tom kha soup consistently draw praise for their genuine flavours, with reviewers noting that the kitchen does not cut corners — the tom kha, for example, is made with tender coconut meat, a detail that sets it apart from more tourist-facing alternatives.
-The pricing sits firmly in the budget range, making it easy to order generously without concern.
+Tucked along Rachadamnoen Road within easy walking distance of Wat Phra Singh, this popular Thai kitchen has earned a devoted following among both locals and visiting travellers for its carefully prepared, authentic dishes.
+The menu covers Thai staples done with genuine attention — khao soi, pad thai, papaya salad, and tom kha soup draw consistent praise, with the tom kha standing out for its inclusion of tender coconut meat, a detail that speaks to the kitchen's approach.
+Pricing sits firmly in the budget range, making it easy to order generously without concern.
 The atmosphere is casual and lively, with the restaurant frequently filling to capacity, particularly on evenings and weekends.
-A ticketing queue system manages the wait efficiently, and smaller groups tend to be seated relatively quickly.
-Service is noted as friendly and attentive despite the volume of covers the kitchen handles.
-Good to know: queues are common during standard meal times, so arriving in the mid-afternoon lull between roughly 2:30 and 5:00 PM offers the best chance of a shorter wait.
-The restaurant opens at 11:30 AM and closes at 9:00 PM every day of the week, which gives visitors good flexibility to work a meal around a visit to the nearby Old City temples.
-For those staying in central Chiang Mai, the location is easily walkable from most accommodations within the moat.
+A ticketing queue system keeps things organised, and smaller groups tend to move through the wait relatively quickly.
+Despite the volume of covers the kitchen handles, service is noted as friendly and attentive throughout.
+Good to know: queues are common during standard meal times, so arriving during the mid-afternoon lull — roughly between 2:30 and 5:00 PM — offers the best chance of a shorter wait.
+The restaurant opens at 11:30 AM and closes at 9:00 PM every day of the week, giving visitors good flexibility to fit a meal around time spent exploring the nearby Old City temples.
+Thursday is the only day the kitchen is closed, so plan accordingly.

 Experience hints